declare-lab/awesome-emotion-recognition-in-conversations/README.md

 # awesome-erc
-A comprehensive reading list for papers related to Emotion Recognition in Conversations (ERC), contextual Sentiment/Affect/Sarcasm Analysis, or joint classification of pragmatics such as Dialogue Acts in Conversations.
+A comprehensive reading list for papers related to **Emotion Recognition in Conversations (ERC), contextual Sentiment/Affect/Sarcasm Analysis, or joint classification of pragmatics such as Dialogue Acts in Conversations**.
 Please feel free to send a PR in case any new or existing paper is missing from the list.

 ## What is ERC?